StratiFi/api-docs/source/includes/_introduction.md

 Code examples will be presented in the dark area to the right.

+## Architecture

-StratiFi's API follows an architecture, where HTTP methods define the action to perform and the endpoint URL determines the object(s) scope.
-Standard HTTP response codes describe the result of the operations in our API.
+StratiFi's API follows a REST architecture, where HTTP methods define the action to perform and the endpoint URL determines the object(s) scope.
+The result of the operations is well described by standard HTTP response codes.

 ## Requests